 The employment rate in Swindon is 80.3%, higher than the national rate of 75.3%.
-Many organisations have a large head office presence in the town, including Nationwide Building Society, Zurich, Intel, Npower, WHSmith, Honda, National Trust and the UK research councils.
+Many organisations have a large head office presence in the town, including Nationwide Building Society, Zurich, Intel, Npower, WHSmith, National Trust and the UK research councils.

 Shopping & Entertainment

 The Swindon Designer Outlet Village occupies the restored Great Western railway works and is owned by McArthur Glen.
 It hosts over 100 designer stores at discounted prices.
 It's the perfect place for shopping in Swindon.
 There is also a food mall with chain restaurants including Wagamama and Pizza Express.

 The Regent Circus development in the town centre hosts a multi-screen Cineworld cinema along with a number of restaurant chains such as Nando’s, Dough & CO.
 Plus the excitng addition of Boom Battle Bar, an exciting soically competive venue offering games and entertainment.

 The Brunel Swindon is the heart of the town's shopping, with over 110 shops including popular high street retailers, independent stores, cafes and eateries.

 Swindon has several live music venues including the Oasis Leisure Centre, MECA, Wyvern Theatre and the Victoria which host local as well as touring national acts.